 The region has an indented coastline, many islands and swampy lowlands.
 Water was useful for transport and provided sustenance.
 Māori navigated coastal waters and exploited the resources they found there.
 The swamps were valued for eels, waterfowl and materials for building, especially raupō and flax.

 Sailing ships and boats gave Europeans ready access to the coasts and inland rivers.
 James Cook, who travelled up the Waihou River in a longboat in 1769, was the first European to venture inland.
-When Auckland was chosen as New Zealand’s capital in 1840, this brought colonising pressures close to Hauraki.
+The choice of Auckland as New Zealand’s capital in 1840 brought colonising pressures close to Hauraki.
 Pākehā settlers’ hunger for kauri timber and gold brought them closer still.
 Hauraki Māori frequently became indebted, with land loss often the result.
 Most land had passed into settler hands by 1880.

 Since 1900 dairy farming has been the region’s principal industry.
 Unlike the economic activities it supplanted, it was sustainable, although continuing intensification of production on the Hauraki Plains has raised concerns about fertiliser and stock effluent runoff into the Firth of Thames.

 Holidaymakers and tourists have contributed to the economy since the 1940s.
-In the 1970s Coromandel became known for its alternative values, commune lifestyles and environmental politics.
+In the 1970s Coromandel became known for its alternative values, communal lifestyles and environmental politics.
 It is no coincidence that the Values Party, and its successor the Green Party of Aotearoa New Zealand, developed electoral bases in the region.
-Coromandel resident Jeanette Fitzsimons, co-leader of the Green Party from 1995 to 2009, was a member of Parliament from 1996 to 2010 and gained the party’s only electorate seat to date for one term (1999–2002).
+Coromandel resident Jeanette Fitzsimons, co-leader of the Green Party from 1995 to 2009, was a member of Parliament from 1996 to 2010 and represented the Coromandel electorate from 1999 to 2002.

 Against this backdrop gold mining resumed at Waihī in 1987, but under strict environmental regulation.
 However, rehabilitation of worked-out land remained a challenge.
 In 2010 the government unsuccessfully canvassed opening some high-value conservation land to gold prospecting.